Tempest (video game): Gameplay

-Enemies first appear on the screen as swirling dots beyond the far end of the field, appearing on the field one at a time.
+Enemies first appear on the screen as swirling dots beyond the far end of the field, initially showing up one at a time, but coming faster and in greater numbers the more the game progresses.
 There are seven types of enemies in the game, each with their own behavior pattern.
-Flippers attempt to catch the player's blaster and drag it to the far end of the playfield.
-Pulsars periodically electrify the lane that they occupy - if the blaster is in that lane at that moment, it is destroyed.
-Fuseballs jump forward and back unpredictably along the edges of each lane, moving slowly between them to give the player a brief opportunity to shoot them.
-Spikers roll toward the player and extend spikes into a lane, which the player can wear down by shooting it.
-After the first few levels, each level starts with short spikes at the far end of the field.
+Flippers, shaped like pairs of linked chevrons, attempt to catch the player's blaster and drag it to the far end of the field, costing a life if successful.
+Pulsars, shaped like wavy lines, periodically electrify the lane which they occupy; if the player's ship is in the lane at that moment, it is destroyed.
+Fuseballs, white spheres with multiple tendrils, jump forward and back unpredictably along the edges of each lane, destroying the player's ship on contact.
+They move slowly between the lanes which gives the player a brief opportunity to shoot them.
+Spikers are spirals that move up and down a lane, leaving a line of "spikes" which may be worn down by shooting it.
+After the first few levels, each level has a short line of spikes at the far end of every lane.
+Tankers, rhomboid in shape, slowly advance up the field in a particular lane, splitting into two Flippers upon destruction or reaching the player's ring.
 Later levels also feature Fuseball and Pulsar Tankers, which split into two Fuseballs or two Pulsars when hit, respectively.
-Most enemies can shoot bullets at the blaster, destroying it upon impact.
+Aside from the Fuseball and Pulsar, enemies can shoot destructible projectiles up the lane they reside in, which will destroy the player's ship if they impact.

 When all enemies on the field have been destroyed, the player "warps" to the next level by traveling down the field and into the space beyond it.
-The player must avoid or destroy any spikes that are in the way - hitting one will destroy the blaster and force them to try the warp again.
+The player must avoid or destroy any spikes that are in the way; hitting one will destroy the player's ship and the warp will have to be retried.

-The player loses a life when their blaster is destroyed or captured, and the game ends when all lives are lost.
-Bonus blasters (up to six at a time) are awarded at certain score intervals.
+The player loses a life when their ship is destroyed or captured, and the game ends when all lives are lost.
+Extra lives (up to six at a time) are awarded at certain score intervals.